 A large step forward was taken with the opening of the College Learning Center in Weinstein Hall during the fall of 1996.
 The College’s tutoring staff moved out of borrowed space and into a home of their own.
 A computer lab and a small library of textbooks were part of the Center from its earliest days, and these resources were made readily available to students, thanks to generous hours of operation.

-Today, the Learning Center is still affiliated with the CAS Advising Center, and both are under the ultimate direction of the CAS Dean’s office.
-Growing in size and presence, the CLC is now in two locations and has over forty Learning Assistants working between eight and twelve hours per week to provide group review and individual tutoring in over one hundred CAS courses.
+Today, the Learning Center has grown in size and presence, but remains under the direction of hte CAS Dean's office.
+Renamed the "University Learning Center" in 2012, the Center moved into its new home in the Academic Resource Center at 18 Washington Place (formerly NYU's Bookstore), and has a second location within a residence hall on 14th Street (University Hall).
+The ULC now has over fifty Learning Assistants working between eight and twelve hours per week to provide group review and individual tutoring in over one hundred CAS courses.
 In addition to being available for one-to-one help, they lead a variety of workshops on academic skills.
-This year, our Learning Assistants also lead weekly peer tutoring sessions for Chemistry courses.
+Our Learning Assistants also lead weekly peer tutoring sessions for science courses.